Is it a boat vs ship? What's the difference?

 There are two ways to book a Celebrity cruise: with the All Included program or with a Cruise-Only rate.

-The cruise line launched their All Included pricing program in 2020, which aims to provide a more all-inclusive cruise experience on their ships.
+The cruise line launched its All Included pricing program in 2020, which aims to provide a more all-inclusive cruise experience on its ships.
 This program applies to bookings on all cruises with the exception of Galapagos itineraries.

 The All Included rate used to include tips; however, Celebrity Cruises announced that effective October 4, 2023, they will eliminate prepaid gratuities from its All Included pricing packages.